tonyjoanes/opentelemetry-example/README.md

 # Open Telemetry Example

 A working example of open telemetry with front end and back end correlation.

+## Prerequisite

+- Docker for windows
+- .NET SDK and Runtime
+- Angular

 ## Starting it up